opensrp/fhircore/MEASURE.md

  - Make sure to use same Step definition convention i.e. Given `TAG` CQL is "`cql-path`" OR Given `TAG` Measure is "`measure path`".
 Otherwise you would need to write your own Steps into YourTagTest.kt file using standard defined in [Cucumber Tutorial](https://medium.com/@mlvandijk/kukumber-getting-started-with-cucumber-in-kotlin-e55112e7309b)
  - The assertions should also use same Step convention. i.e. Then `TAG` Measure Report has "`your-fhirpath-in-measure-report`" = "`expected-size`".
 Or you can add additional assertions to Test code file as in `Then` section below
 - Add your test file to kotlin/com/fhircore/resources/testing/measure/YourMeasureNameTest.kt i.e. kotlin/com/fhircore/resources/testing/measure/HouseholdMembersMeasureTest.kt

-- Note that the feature-file name should match with test-file name i.e. household-members.feature corresponds to HouseholdMembersMeasureTest.kt
+***Note** The feature-file name should match with test-file name i.e. household-members.feature corresponds to HouseholdMembersMeasureTest.kt*

 ```
 @RunWith(Cucumber::class)